xHardc0re/pay-day/README.md

 ## Introduction

 This repository contains a PHP script that simulates an increasing delay in loading a webpage.
 The script is intended to add a touch of humor and fun to situations where customers might not be paying their developers promptly.
-Please note that this prank should be used in good spirits and with the consent of all parties involved.
+Please note that this should be used in good spirits and with the consent of all parties involved.
 It is essential to maintain a respectful and professional environment at all times.

 ## Script Description

-The prank script provided in this repository will slow down the loading of a webpage as a specified date approaches.
-As the prank date gets closer, the webpage load time will increase, and after the prank date has passed, the delay will continue to increase further.
+The script provided in this repository will slow down the loading of a webpage as a specified date approaches.
+As the date gets closer, the webpage load time will increase, and after the date has passed, the delay will continue to increase further.

 ## Usage